mvolkmann/blog/src/lit.md

 Web components define custom elements that can be used just like standard HTML elements.

-Custom element names must include at least one hyphen.
+Custom element names must be all lowercase and include at least one hyphen.
 This avoids conflicting with the names of standard HTML elements.

 Tags for custom elements cannot be self-closing,